-Eleven meetings were held with quorum.
+Ten meetings were held with quorum.
 A total of 29 investigations and inspections were conducted in the reporting period.
-This includes WSC inspections, and near-miss, incident, and injury investigations.
-The WSC inspections led to 121 actions logged and tracked to closure.
-The top finding categories from WSC inspections were 'housekeeping', 'fire protection', 'personal protective equipment', and 'chemical.'
+This includes Workplace Safety Committee (WSC inspections), and near-miss, incident, and injury investigations.
+The WSC inspections led to 105 actions logged and tracked to closure.
+The top finding categories from WSC inspections were 'housekeeping', 'fire protection', and 'safety'.
 Established goals for the reporting period are summarized in Table 21.